Sargent Jump Test

 ||26 - 35cm

 The following table is for 15 to 16-year-olds (Beashel 1997)

 ||50 - 55cm

 ||41 - 50cm

 The following table is for adult athletes (20+) (Arkinstall 2010)

 ||56 - 70cm

 ||21 - 30cm

-A heavier person jumping the same height as a lighter person has to do more work as they have a larger mass to move.
-It is sometimes useful to convert the vertical jump height to units of power.
-Power cannot be calculated (Power = Work ÷ Time) since the Time the force is acted on the body is unknown.
+A heavier person jumping the same height as a lighter person must do more work as they have a larger mass to move.
+It is sometimes helpful to convert the vertical jump height to units of power.
+Power cannot be calculated since the Time the force is acted on the body is unknown.
 Formulas have been developed that estimate power from vertical jump measurements.
 In these formulas mass = body weight and VJ = Vertical Jump height.